 Question L. Utility or telecommunications companies.
-Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using double-weighted sales factor formula (ORS 314.280 and supporting administrative rules).
+Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using a double-weighted sales factor formula (ORS 314.280 and supporting administrative rules).
 Check the box if making this election.

 Question M. Interstate broadcaster.
-Check this box only if you or an affiliate included in this return meet the definition provided in ORS 314.680: a taxpayer that engages in the for-profit business of broadcasting to persons located both within and outside this state and that for the tax year is of a class or type of taxpayer that would properly be subject to apportionment under ORS 314.680 to 314.690.
+Check this box only if you or an affiliate included in this return engages in the for-profit business of broadcasting to persons located both within and outside this state.
+(ORS 314.680 to 314.690).